 As required by PRC regulations, we participate in various employee benefit plans that are organized by municipal and provincial governments, including pension, medical, unemployment, work-related injuries and maternity benefit plans.
 We are required under PRC law to make contributions to the employee benefit plans at specified percentages of the salaries, bonuses and certain allowances of our employees, up to a maximum amount specified by the local government from time to time.
 Members of the retirement plan are entitled to a pension equal to a fixed proportion of the salary prevailing at the member's retirement date.
 However, the relevant laws and regulations are not enforced in a consistent manner across China, particularly in relation to migrant workers who historically have not been granted the same level of benefits and protections as urban workers.
-As a large number of our employees are migrant workers, Fujian Xiniya did not establish a mechanism to make regular contributions to the social insurance schemes in accordance with applicable laws and regulations.
-On March 3, 2010, the Labor and Social Security Bureau of Jinjiang City confirmed that it would not require Fujian Xiniya to pay any accrued contributions that may have been deemed unpaid as at February 28, 2010 and would not impose any related penalties.
-As of March 1, 2011, Fujian Xiniya has paid all required social contributions that may have been deemed "Item 3.
-Key Information-D. Risk Factors-Risks Relating to Our Business and Our Industry-We may be requested to make up any unpaid contribution to the social security insurance schemes and we and our responsible officers may be subject to a late charge and other penalties."
-The total amount of contributions we made to employee benefit plans for the years ended December 31, 2010, 2011 and 2012 was approximately RMB0.7 million, RMB1.9 million and RMB3.0 million (\$0.5 million), respectively.
+As a large number of our employees are migrant workers, Pujian Xiniya did not establish a mechanism to make regular contributions to the social insurance schemes in accordance with applicable laws and regulations.
+On March 3, 2010, the Labor and Social Security Bureau of Jinjiang City confirmed that it would not require Fujian Xiniya to pay any accrued contributions since February 2010.
+See "Item 3.
+Key Information-D. Risk Factors-Risks Relating to Our Business and Our Industry-We may be requested to make up any unpaid contributions to the social security insurance schemes and we and our responsible officers may be subject to a late charge and other penalties."
+The total amount of contributions, respectively.